-Now let's check out some excellent Teacher homeschool history resources for the study of Ancient Egypt and Old Testatment.
+Now let's check out some excellent Teacher homeschool history resources for the study of Ancient Egypt and Old Testament.
 Here you will find resources which the parent/teacher will want to reference, use as a thread book as well as pass on to the older students as good reference materials.

 Further on the page, you will find Historical Sources - places where the students can read the primary source material as they pursue a deeper understanding of early civilization, Biblical times and Ancient Egypt.

-To begin with... for the young children a great way to bring the history study alive is to use this colouring in book.
+To begin with... for the young children a great way to bring the homeschool history study alive is to use this colouring in book.
 We used the Big Picture & Bible Time line with simple and bold pictures which can be pieced together to create a Bible timeline.
 We used this when we read Bible Stories and our children coloured in, and then narrated it back to us into their own Bible Story Book.
 It is also made in such a way that you can paste them on to a timeline.
 Great to see the Biblical characters and themes in chronological order.

 The Chronological Bible is great as it has 365 daily readings with devotional insights.
 The chronological order helps people understand God's loving grace and His constant provision for His followers.
 And as history unfolds in story fashion, readers will get caught in the excitement of God's unfolding plan for His creation.